purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/rental-search-ranking.md

 Finally, we need to log all candidates that we recommended as training data, so the Search Service needs to send logs to a cloud storage or send a message to a Kafka cluster.

+> Apache Kafka is a distributed streaming platform and messaging system designed for real-time data ingestion, processing, and distribution.
+It is not a storage system like Amazon S3 but rather a system for handling large streams of data in real-time.
+>
 ## 7. Follow-Up Questions

 | Question                                                                                         | Answer                                                                                                                                                         |